darkosubic/MyCalendar/README.md

 Meeting
 Event
 Flex time

+All fields can be translated andd will be stored in dbo.Translation table.

+If DefaultName occures in table it means that its value will be used as fallback value if tanslation is not provided.

 Multiple events can occur at the same time and will be displayed next to each other.